Demo

 PUSHER_APP_CLUSTER=mt1

-These are the configuration of pusher, fill in at will, just make sure it is consistent with the laravel-echo of the front end.
+of the front end.
 If there are multiple sites on a server, you need to ensure the uniqueness of id and key.

 Install components

-Similarly, pusher also needs to use the 3.0 version.
+also needs to use the 3.0

 Open composer.json